Configuring Elastic Load Balancing Using AWS Toolkit for Eclipse

 The following list describes the health check parameters you can set for your application.

-Specify the number of seconds for Elastic Load Balancing to wait for a response before it considers the instance non-responsive in the Health Check Timeout (seconds) text box.
+For Health Check Timeout, specify the number of seconds for Elastic Load Balancing to wait for a response before it considers an instance unresponsive.

-Specify the number of consecutive successful or unsuccessful URL probes before Elastic Load Balancing changes the instance health status in the Healthy Check Count Threshold and Unhealthy Check Count Threshold text boxes.
+Use the Healthy Check Count Threshold and Unhealthy Check Count Threshold boxes, specify the number of consecutive successful or unsuccessful URL probes before Elastic Load Balancing changes the instance health status.
 For example, specifying 5 in the Unhealthy Check Count Threshold text box means that the URL would have to return an error message or timeout five consecutive times before Elastic Load Balancing considers the health check "failed."

 By default, a load balancer routes each request independently to the server instance with the smallest load.
 By comparison, a sticky session binds a user's session to a specific server instance so that all requests coming from the user during the session are sent to the same server instance.

-Under Load Balancer, in the Sessions section specify whether or not the load balancer for your application allows session stickiness and the duration for each cookie.
+Under Load Balancer in the Sessions section, specify whether or not the load balancer for your application allows session stickiness and the duration for each cookie.

 For more information on Elastic Load Balancing, go to the Elastic Load Balancing Developer Guide.